 UNMAS mitigates the threat posed by explosive hazards to civilians, including before, during and after MONUSCO Force operations against armed groups, by conducting emergency assessments and EOD operations.
 In support of MONUSCO military operations, UNMAS destroys obsolete, abandoned and surrendered weapons and ammunition.
 Additionally, UNMAS provides ad-hoc technical advice and expertise to the Disarmament, Demobilization, and Reintegration (DDR) component and other Mission sections.
-Finally, UNMAS encourages safe behaviours through the delivery of awareness sessions to civilian and uniformed UN personnel.
+Finally, UNMAS encourages safe behaviors through the delivery of awareness sessions to civilian and uniformed UN personnel.

 Reduction of SALW proliferation

 UNMAS supports the National Commission for SALW control (CNC-ALPC) in the implementation of its National Action Plan 2018-2022.
 UNMAS provides innovative storage solutions and delivers trainings on weapons and ammunition management to national security forces.
 In collaboration with the CNC-ALPC, UNMAS provides support towards weapons marking as a measure to reduce the risks of SALW misappropriation and misuse.
 UNMAS also contributes to enhance the level of knowledge and understanding of the issue posed by SALW proliferation in the DRC through research studies, analysis and documentation.

 Humanitarian Mine Action